dichika/yeah/README.md

 ## Arguments

 ### pkgname
-The package name which you want to listen to author's voice in.
+The package name which you want to listen to